VModugno/RoboEnv/README.md

 ```

 Windows:
 Note that on windows you will need to `.\setup.bat` instead of source `install/setup.bash` when building.
+Also note you shouldn't use powershell, instead use command prompt or anaconda prompt.

 Mac:
 Note that you will need to do the `.\setup.zsh` instead of `install/setup.bash` when building, or whatever your default shell is.